-A strong architecture concept gives the architect / designer a clear direction and framework when making design decisions; it provides a methodology to the thinking process by offering a type of rule book.
+A strong architecture concept gives the architect and designer a clear direction and framework when making design decisions; it provides a methodology to the thinking process by offering a type of rule book.

-In academic and professional terms, the difference between a successful project and an average one is judged by the strength of its concept and whether its clarity remained and was kept consistent throughout.
+In academic and professional terms, the difference between a successful project and an average one is the strength of its concept, and whether its clarity remained and was kept consistent throughout.

 Architecture needs to be grounded in depth and meaning and the more coherent and relevant it is, the more successful and interesting it becomes …the concept brings richness to the design.

 As mentioned above, to delve into this in more detail and to fully understand exactly what creates a successful design approach, our resource The Concept Kit discusses how deep analysis, research, and testing, can generate consistent and successful design responses each and every time.